A Practical Guide to Estimating Conditional Marginal Effects: Modern Approaches: Double Machine Learning

 DML builds on the idea of Neyman orthogonality.
 When estimating the target function \(\theta_0\) in the presence of high-dimensional nuisance functions \(\eta\), a key concern is the potential influence of regularization bias in \(\eta\) on the estimation of \(\theta_0\).
 Neyman orthogonality, introduced in \citet{neyman1959optimal} and \citet{neyman1979c}, offers a structured approach to reduce the sensitivity of the final estimator to certain classes of errors in the nuisance function estimates.
 We begin with a generic score $\psi(W_i, \theta, \eta)$, where $W_i =(Y_i,D_i,X_i,Z_i)$ represents data, to specify a population moment condition:

-where $\theta_0, \eta_0$ denote the true CME function and nuisance parameters.
+where $\theta_0$ denotes the true target parameter and $\eta_0$ denotes the true nuisance parameters.
 Neyman orthogonality requires the score function to satisfy the following condition: \begin{definition}[Neyman orthogonality] \end{definition} In other words, infinitesimal changes around \(\eta_0\) do not alter the main moment condition to first order.
 This is exactly what we observed in the classic AIPW formula: each component involving \(\mu^1\), \(\mu^0\), and \(\pi\) is constructed so that small estimation errors cancel out.
 The score function is linear in the parameter of interest as well.

-To formalize the Neyman orthogonal property in the context of DML, \citet{chernozhukov2018double} propose the following assumption, which we restate here in abbreviated form.
+The DML framework in \citet{chernozhukov2018double} is first developed for a scalar $\theta_0$ and then extended to function-valued targets such as the CME.
+We state the scalar case here and return to the function-valued extension in the ``Estimation of Function-Valued Parameters'' subsection below.
 Let $\psi(W; \theta, \eta)$ be a score function, where $\theta$ is a scalar parameter.

 \begin{assumption}[Linear scores with approximate Neyman Orthogonality] Suppose:

 \labelenumi{(\theenumi)} \begin{enumerate} \item Identification via moment condition.
 The true parameter $\theta_0$ solves $\mathbb{E}\bigl[\psi(W;\theta_0,\eta_0)\bigr] = 0.$